Surrender the writing struggle: Let go to help the words flow

 Don’t think of becoming a starving artist.
 That mentality doesn’t serve you.
 It doesn’t help you write.
 Instead, it keeps you stuck in survival mode, thinking that if you start writing, you won’t have income, so you better not start.

 You don't have to suffer for your art.
 Life isn’t meant to be one long sacrifice.
 You don’t need to wait 20 or 40 years or until you retire to begin.
-If you believe your writing dream belongs to some far-off future, you’re building internal walls that block you from creating now.
+If you believe your writing dream belongs to some distant future, you’re building internal walls that block you from creating now.

 So don’t wait for permission.
 Don’t wait for the perfect time, idea, or financial scenario.
 Decide.